isabella232/laravel-share-dialog-docs/docs/Basic.md

 slug: /basic
 ---

-You can customise the functionality of share-dialog easily by making changes in the share-dialog.php file present in your config folder.
+You can customise the functionality of sharedo easily by making changes in the sharedo.php file present in your config folder.

 1. If your model files are present in some folder other than `"App\Models\\"`, you can set the `modelPath` to the path of that folder: